Logos for Healthcare providers.

 Medical Logo Design Explained

-If you’ve ever been in the car with a five-year-old when the sign to a restaurant comes into view, you understand the powerful effectiveness of a well-designed, well executed logo.
-The right logo tells both customers and potential customers a lot about the practice instantly, without much conscious thought on their part.
+So, if you’ve ever been in the car with a five-year-old when the sign to a restaurant comes into view.
+The you understand the powerful effectiveness of a well-designed, well executed logo.
+The right logo tells both customers and potential customers a lot about the practice instantly.
+Without much conscious thought on their part.

 Just as the five-year-old knows that sign means delicious food is near, you want your medical logo design to symbolize what your practice is about.
 Here are the elements that go into the best designs.

 Each medical practice is unique in its services, as well as in personality.
-A good logo reflects these distinctions.
-Aside from making it clear that you’re a neurosurgeon, cardiologist, or urgent care specialist, the logo should convey key aspects of your practice through the use of colors and shapes.
+A good medical logo design reflects these distinctions.
+Aside from making it clear that you’re a neurosurgeon, cardiologist, or urgent care specialist, the logo should convey key aspects of your practice.
+For instance through the use of colors and shapes.
 Angular shapes often indicate speed and technology, whereas curvy shapes convey trustworthiness and friendliness.

 Red is the most eye-catching color, but when overused in health care it can remind people of blood.
 In small doses, it conveys power and energy.
-Yellow is also eye-catching, but too much fatigues the eyes.
+Yellow is also eye-catching.
+However too much fatigues the eyes.
 It is more effective on women, and in small amounts yellow conveys rejuvenation.
-Yellow is best reserved for practices that service women and children, such as pediatric care and reproductive health.
+Yellow is best reserved for practices that service women and children.
+Such as pediatric care and reproductive health.

 Green is the color of nature, and sends a message of harmony.
 Blue is serene, and is also associated with intellect and precision, ideal for medical specialists.
 Purple emphasizes luxury, perfect for cosmetic surgeons and other high-end or high-tech practices.
 Orange is like a neutral version of red, warmer and most attractive to children.
 Pink is almost exclusively effective on logos for women’s services.
 Black sends a message of exclusiveness and formality.
 White speaks of purity and cleanliness.